geoscixyz/em/content/case_histories/do27do18tkc/synthesis.rst

 All of the data used in the analysis were obtained from airborne surveys which are far easier, and less costly, to collect than ground data.
-We note that if a single borehole had been drilled in the heart of the DO-27 pipe, then the geologic intepretation of the geophysical data would have greatly benefitted;
+We note that if a single borehole had been drilled in the heart of the DO-27 pipe, then the geologic interpretation of the geophysical data would have greatly benefited;
-this could have had a major impact upon the exploration program
+this could have had a major impact upon the exploration program.